patriciaarpereira/data_projects_journey/README.md

       	- CASE WHEN.
   - 🔛 **Python**:
       - Files: "Blackjack_lists_20250114_finalversion.py" and "Blackjack_numpy_20250114_finalversion.py".
-      - This work about Blackjack game was developed for Algoritmia e Programação em Python in PG ANALYTICS & DATA SCIENCE EMPRESARIAL 2024/2025.
+      - This work about Blackjack game was developed for "Algoritmia e Programação em Python" in postgraduate Analytics & Data Science Empresarial 2024/2025.
       - I developed two files to try to understand the difference between list and array (although I am aware I have still a lot to learn).
   - 🔛 **Power BI**:
       - File: "Bl
-      - This dashboard was developed for 2 Fundamentos de Business Intelligence e Análise de Dados in PG ANALYTICS & DATA SCIENCE EMPRESARIAL 2024/2025.
+      - This dashboard was developed for "Fundamentos de Business Intelligence e Análise de Dados" in postgraduate Analytics & Data Science Empresarial 2024/2025.
       - The database is from https://www.kaggle.com/datasets/vikasukani/loan-eligible-dataset/data.
       - In the following months, I will present a new project with improvements mainly exploring DAX.
   - 🔜 **R**